PerceptiLabs/perceptilabs-operator/deploy/olm-catalog/README.md

-A bundled version of the contents of perceptilabs-operator has been pushed to quay.io under the tmckayus account.
+A bundled version of the contents of perceptilabs-operator has been pushed to perceptilabs.azurecr.io/perceptilabs-operator.
 It can be added to OpenShift by creating the OperatorSource included here.

 ```